Vincent Holmes

 Vincent Holmes (also known as V.J.
 Holmes or Vince Holmes, born July 1, 1996) is an American basketball player.
-As an NCAA Division I men's basketball player, he has played for the Lamar Cardinals since 2017.
+As an NCAA Division I men's basketball player, he has played for the Lamar Cardinals from 2018 to 2020.
+He went undrafted in the 2020 NBA draft.
 Holmes was coached by Lamar Cardinals head coach Tic Price and assistant coach Brandon Chappell.

 Early life

 Holmes was born in Jupiter, Florida and attended the Oxbridge Academy of the Palm Beaches, where he played for the school's basketball team from 2013–14.
 While at Oxbridge Academy, Holmes averaged 18.5 points per game scoring a high of 24 points in the divisional playoff game, leading the team to its first ever conference championship.
 He holds the title of Leading Scorer in a single season 2013–2014.
 Holmes also received Player of the Game awards from 2013–14, and was named to the All-County Team and as Defensive Player of the Year.
 From 2014–2015, Holmes played for IMG Academy.